sbogucki12/BoGoodSkiPortfolio/README.md

 + 12/2/2017 am: Updated Readme.
 + 12/2/2017 am, part 2: Updated the styling a bit.
 + 12/2/2017 pm: Added the source page.
++ 12/4/2017 am: Fixed the custom fonts issue.
+Custom fonts load on all test machines now.

 ## Credit